Wisconsin Republicans ‘stand ready’ to kill mask requirement

 “Republicans in the state Senate stand ready to convene the body to end the governor’s order,” Fitzgerald said in a statement.
 “The governor has caved to the pressure of liberal groups on this.
 How can we trust that the he won’t cave again and stop schools that choose in-person instruction this fall?
 There are bigger issues at play here, and my caucus members stand ready to fight back.”

 State law gives the Legislature authority to revoke a governor’s emergency order.
-The Assembly, controlled by Republicans, would also have to vote to strike down the order.
+But the Assembly, controlled by Republicans, would also have to vote to strike down the order.
 Assembly Speaker Robin Vos on Thursday said he expected the order to face a legal challenge, but didn’t raise the possibility of the Legislature taking action.
 He did not immediately respond to a request for comment Friday.

 The GOP-controlled Legislature has not met since mid-April, despite calls from Evers and Democrats to convene to take up issues related to the coronavirus pandemic, including ensuring that the Wisconsin National Guard can continue its work across the state assisting in testing for COVID-19.